Git provider pipeline integrations

 For the Access Token method you need

-Note that the access token for an organization should be created by somebody who has Owner role and not just Member role.
+Make sure that the user who creates the access token for an organization also has the Owner role in addition to the Member role.

 To create an access token, go to your GitHub settings and select the Developer settings option from the left sidebar.
 Then select Personal access tokens from the left menu.
 For more information see the GitHub Documentation page.